Colorectal Cancer Treatment

 - Brachytherapy: the temporary placement of radioactive source(s) within the body to give an extra dose—or boost—of radiation to the area of the excision site or to any residual tumor.

-- Chemotherapy—Drugs are given intravenously or orally to kill cancer cells.
+- Chemotherapy — Drugs are given through an IV or by mouth to kill cancer cells.
 Low doses of chemotherapy are often given at the same time as radiation therapy in order to help the radiation work better.
 Some patients may need higher doses of one or more chemotherapy drugs either before or after surgery to decrease the chance of the tumor returning elsewhere in the body.
 Like radiation therapy, chemotherapy can also ease disease symptoms and increase length of survival for patients with metastatic or incurable tumors.
 It is usually given over time and alternated with periods of no treatment.
-This helps ease potential side effects, such as abnormal blood-cell counts, fatigue, diarrhea, mouth sores, and a compromised immune system.
+This helps ease potential side effects, such as abnormal blood-cell counts, fatigue, diarrhea, mouth sores, and a compromised or weakened immune system.

 How can I choose from among the options?

-The team of physicians responsible for your care will provide you with information specific to your care.
-Your physicians will recommend the appropriate type/s of treatment for you, and will discuss these options with you.
-Generally, patients undergo a specific therapy because a cancer specialist, after analyzing all available data and the patient's condition, has recommended it as the best way to treat the cancer.
+The team of doctors responsible for your care will provide you with information specific to your care.
+Your doctors will recommend the appropriate type(s) of treatment for you and will discuss these options with you.
+Generally, patients undergo a specific therapy because a cancer specialist has recommended it as the best way to treat the cancer.

-If you are to undergo radiation therapy, a radiation oncologist will determine what dose of radiation is needed, to which areas of the body it should be delivered, and how many treatments will be necessary.
+If you are to undergo radiation therapy, a radiation oncologist will determine how much radiation is needed and where.
+They will also determine how many treatments will be necessary.

 If I choose surgery, will radiation treatment still be required?

-Radiation may be used to shrink a tumor before surgical removal or destroy any remaining cancer cells after removal.
+Your doctor may use radiation to shrink a tumor before surgery or destroy any remaining cancer cells afterward.

 How effective is modern radiation treatment of colorectal cancer?

-Surgery remains the most effective treatment for colorectal cancer.
-Radiation therapy is most effective as additional or adjuvant therapy either before or after surgery.
+Surgery is the most effective way to treat colorectal cancer.
+Radiation therapy is most effective as an additional or adjuvant therapy either before or after surgery.
 It reduces the chance of cancer spread or recurrence.

-Radiation is not normally used as the only, or definitive, treatment for colorectal cancer.
-Radiation is usually given in combination with chemotherapy to help the radiation work better.
-These chemotherapy treatments may be given intravenously or by mouth.
+Doctors do not normally use radiation as the only "definitive" treatment for colorectal cancer.
+They usually provide it in combination with chemotherapy to help the radiation work better.
+Patients may receive chemotherapy intravenously or orally.

 What happens during radiation therapy?

 Radiation therapy uses high energy x-rays (photons) or a stream of particles.
-When radiation is used at high doses—much higher than the amount used to obtain x-ray images—it can destroy abnormal cells that cause cancer.
+At high doses—much higher than x-ray exams use—it can destroy abnormal cells that cause cancer.
 It does this by damaging the cell's DNA, which eventually causes the cell to die.

 Because of the importance of treating the cancer but sparing healthy tissue, you will visit the medical center before actual therapy for treatment planning and simulation.
-Correct patient positions for radiation exposure are determined for accurate, effective therapeutic results.
-Your skin may be marked with permanent ink.
-Custom-made lead shields may be constructed to protect your healthy organs from the radiation, or the radiation fields may be shaped for your situation with special blocks inside the radiation machine.
-CT or MRI scans may be used to better represent the tumor and the sensitive normal tissues for treatment planning.
+The best patient positions for radiation exposure are determined for accurate, effective therapeutic results.
+The doctor may mark your skin with permanent ink.
+They may create customized lead shields to protect healthy organs or shape the radiation fields for your situation using special blocks inside the radiation machine.
+CT or MRI scans may help better visualize the tumor and the sensitive normal tissues and aid in treatment planning.